Domain fronting: Signal

-Signal, the secure messaging service, deployed domain fronting in builds of their apps from 2016 to 2018 to bypass blocks of direct connections to their servers from Egypt, Oman, Qatar and the United Arab Emirates.
+Signal, a secure messaging service, deployed domain fronting in builds of their apps from 2016 to 2018 to bypass blocks of direct connections to their servers from Egypt, Oman, Qatar and the United Arab Emirates.

-Tor Browser
+Tor

-The Tor anonymity network uses an implementation of domain fronting called 'meek' in its official web browser to bypass blocks to the Tor network.
+The Tor anonymity network includes an implementation of domain fronting, as a pluggable transport called 'meek', to bypass blocks to the Tor network.

 Telegram

 Telegram used Amazon Web Services as a domain front to resist attempts to block the service in Russia.